commoncrawl/cc-notebooks/cc-statistics/README.md

 Jupyter Notebook

+Java 11 (or upwards)

 ### Quick Start

+First as mentioned, [Java](https://www3.ntu.edu.sg/home/ehchua/programming/howto/JDK_Howto.html#zz-6.) is needed.
+Follow the instructions here based on the operating system you are running on.
+After following each step, invoking `java --version` in your command line should return the version of your Java.
+Once this is working you may proceed!

+Next, we can go ahead by downloading and installing the [WebGraph framework](http://webgraph.di.unimi.it/) by running the `./install_webgraph.sh` script provided in the repo.
+We have another script, `webgraph_config.sh` which provides some shell variables for the `install_webgraph.sh`.

 Clone the [cc-webgraph](https://github.com/commoncrawl/cc-webgraph) repository and run the java tools with `mvn package`.

 You may then clone this repository in the `cc-webgraph` root, or choose your own location.
 If you choose your own location please keep in mind to update any variables related to pathing.

-One this repository is cloned, we may now start working with the web graph.
+Once this repository is cloned, we may now start working with the web graph.

 To download the graph, we run